Die Hard (franchise): Die Hard (1988)

-At the fictional Nakatomi Plaza (portrayed by Fox Plaza), East German terrorists break in and take the celebrants hostage.
+At Nakatomi Plaza, West German terrorists break in and take the celebrants hostage.
 McClane escapes detection and hides throughout the building.
 He kills off the gang and learns their real plan, to steal $640 million in bearer bonds from the building's vault.
 In the finale, McClane shoots the terrorist leader, Hans Gruber (Alan Rickman), out of the window to fall thirty stories.

 It was released on July 15, 1988, to positive reviews and grossed $140.8 million worldwide.

 Die Hard 2 (1990)

-The second film takes place two years after the first, again on Christmas Eve of 1989.
+The second film takes place two years after the first, again on Christmas Eve of 1990.
 In Washington, D.C., McClane waits for his wife at Washington Dulles International Airport.
 Mercenaries led by former U.S. Army Special Forces Colonel Stuart (William Sadler) take over the airport communication systems, stranding planes in the air, including the one with McClane's wife.
 Colonel Stuart wants to free a captured Latin American dictator (Franco Nero) en route to the airport.
 McClane discovers the plan, including a conspiracy between Stuart and an Army counter-terrorist unit sent to stop him.
 He foils their plans and provides a visual landing signal for the circling aircraft by exploding the villains' getaway plane.

 It was released on July 4, 1990, to positive reviews and grossed $240 million worldwide.

 Die Hard with a Vengeance (1995)

 In the third film, McClane is back in New York City, separated from his wife, suspended from the police force, and a borderline alcoholic.
 A terrorist known only as "Simon" (Jeremy Irons) threatens to blow up various locations in the city unless McClane will play his twisted version of Simon Says, riddles and challenges.

 Zeus Carver (Samuel L. Jackson), a shopkeeper from Harlem, saves McClane after the first challenge, and reluctantly continues to help.
-The FBI reveal Simon is the brother of Hans Gruber, killed in the first film.
+The FBI reveals that Simon is the brother of Hans Gruber, killed in the first film.
 McClane learns revenge is a cover story for robbing the New York Federal Reserve.
 McClane tracks Simon to the Canada–US border.
 McClane kills Simon by shooting at a power line above Simon's helicopter.

 It was released on May 19, 1995, to mixed reviews and grossed $366.1 million worldwide.